Contact us — Available 24/7/365 (855) 3247-FLOOD · +1 855-324-7356

 • Request an Advance: Many policies provide an immediate advance for temporary housing and emergency clothing.

 • Don't Sign Away Rights: Review all authorizations.
-You have the right to choose your restoration contractor; you do not have to use the insurance company's "preferred vendor."
+You have the right to choose your fire restoration contractor; you do not have to use the insurance company's "preferred vendor."

 Fire Restoration Preparedness Checklist